Cryptkeeper/Minetrack/README.md

 See our Minetrack 5 [migration guide](docs/MIGRATING.md).

 #### This project is not actively supported!
 This project and the offical website are not actively supported.
-Pull requests will be reviewed and merged (if accepted), but issues _may_ not be addressed outside of fixes provided by community member.
-Please share any improvements or fixes you've made so everyone can benefit from them!
+Pull requests will be reviewed and merged (if accepted), but issues _might_ not be addressed outside of fixes provided by community members.
+Please share any improvements or fixes you've made so everyone can benefit from them.

 You can find a list of community hosted instances below:
 * https://minetrack.me